‘The Catholic Life at the school is outstanding because the well-being and personal and

 Links with local Churches/Parishes and other Schools

-We also work closely with St Marks Church, Purley and have held our Christmas Carol concert and PTA Disco there.
-Many of our Pupils are members of the 25th Purley Beaver, Cubs and Scout groups which is based at St Marks.
+We also work closely with St Mark’s Church, Purley and have held our Christmas Carol concerts, Easter Concerts, Summer Play and PTA Disco there.
+Many of our Pupils are members of the 25th Purley Beaver, Cubs and Scout groups which is based at St Mark’s.

 Further afield we are Partnered with Ceip Parque Eugenia de Montijo school in Madrid and communicate regularly with them via Skype calls, cards and pen pal letters which pupils write in Spanish.